 There is always a balance between the opposites.
 Dark and light, good and evil, growth and decay, God and Satan, living and dead, etc. are a universal example of such opposites.
 We all have heard a spooky tale or two about haunted houses.
-While some people dismiss them as fables, the fact remains that there are some scary haunted houses in India, stories regarding which are confirmed by locals who live in the vicinity.
+While some people dismiss them as fables, the fact remains that there are some scary haunted places in India, stories regarding which are confirmed by locals who live in the vicinity.
 Whether you believe in supernatural, spirits, ghosts, and afterlife or not, this post containing some of the real ghost stories in India will definitely send chills down your spine.
 Here are some of the famous haunted places in India

 1. Bhangarh (Rajasthan)

 Bhangarh Fort in Alwar tops the list of famous haunted places in India since, in the 17th century, the Archaeological Survey of India had to put up a sign which forbade foreign tourists inside the fort after sunset According to the legend regarding this Rajasthan ghost place, a sage called Baba Balau Nath lived in the vicinity of the fort.
 He asked the Emperor Madho Singh to build the city such that the Palace’s shadow does not fall on his retreat.
 If it fails, the city will crumble and fall down.
 It is rumored that anybody who visits the fort after sunset, does not come back.

 2. Kuldhara (Rajasthan)